Australian High Commission

 What is the Direct Aid Program?

 The Direct Aid Program (DAP) is a flexible small grants program funded by the Australian Government and managed through the Australian High Commission in Port Moresby.
-The program aims to support projects with a strong development focus that complement Australia's broader aid program which contributes to sustainable economic growth and poverty reduction.
+The program aims to support projects with a strong development focus that complement Australia's broader aid program.

 Who can apply?